Ways of working sessions

 Do the people in your department know what’s going on?
 Really know?
 Or do they just turn up and do their bit of the process and not understand how other people interact with what they do, or not understand the pressures different teams are under?

-It works like this.
-You give us a problem that your teams face, related to how people approach or understand the day-to-day running of the business.
+You give us a problem that your teams face: whether that be decision-making, working in silos, or dealing with ambiguity.
 We translate that challenge into an exercise that mirrors the hand-offs, responsibilities, pressures and dependencies of their work, and involve everyone in it, in an exercise that runs for between 30 minutes and three hours.
 It allows people to experience for themselves what it’s like to handle the budget, or deliver excellent service, or respond to fast-moving developments… sometimes compressing 18 months of procedure and process into a very active, pressured, but fun session.

 The Pipelines Exercise